kilpkonn/msc-thesis/main.typ

 === Term search in Standard ML <standardml>
 As a part of the RedPRL#cite-footnote("The red* family of proof assistants", "2024-04-06", "https://redprl.org/", "https://web.archive.org/web/20240316102035/https://redprl.org/") @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.

-The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
+The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in a telescope @telescopic-mappings-typed-lambda-calc.
-This sequence is also called a telescope @telescopic-mappings-typed-lambda-calc.
-The telescope is required to work on type systems with dependent types.
-In contrast, typesystems without dependent types can use ordinary ```hs List``` data structure as there are no relations between subproblems.
-This is also the case for Rust, so we will later resort to using `list` for its simplicity.
+A telescope is a list of types with dependencies between them.
+It is a convenient data structure to keep the proof state for dependently typed languages.
+However, for languages without dependent types (this also includes Rust), they suggest to using a regular list instead.

 To more effectively propagate substitutions to subproblems in the telescope @algebraic-foundations-of-proof-refinement suggests using BFS instead of DFS.
 The idea is to run all the tactics once on each subproblem, repeatedly.